davidedelvento/MacOS-Linux-shortcuts/README.md

 to it in `~/.config/autokey/data/`

 6. (optional) Point autokey to the directory `remove-Linux-shortcuts/`, as above.
-This will make sure the old shortcuts (e.g. CTRL-C) do not work anymore, so you can inadvertently use them.
+This will make sure the old shortcuts (e.g. CTRL-C in text editors) do not work anymore, so you can not inadvertently use them and be stuck in the rut.

 ---